ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 Now, this model isn't very interesting.
 There is only a single bus, and it is traveling at a fixed speed, so it has no hope of exhibiting the kind of bunching behavior that we want to explain.
-We can increase the complexity by adding some more buses:
+We can increase the complexity by adding some more buses so that there are $N$ on the route:

 \begin{equation}
 \frac{d \theta_n}{d t} = v_0
 \label{constant}
 \end{equation}

-In this equation the subscript indicates the $n$th bus out of $N$ on the route, so a simulation with five buses looks like this:
+In this equation the subscript indicates the $n$th bus out of $N$, so a simulation with five buses looks like this:
 <iframe src=/visualization/bus/bus-bunching.html?interactive=false&equilibrium=true&boost=false&gamma=0&n=5 width=700 height=700></iframe>
 Okay, so this is starting to more closely resemble a bus route.